TaoStarlit/English/book/UMLFA.md

    - crisp bacon
    - synonyms: crunchy, crispy, brittle,

 - bait shyness revisited - rats fail to acquire conditioning between food and electric shock or between sound and nausea. ... if the unpleasant stimulus that follows food sonsumption is replaced by, say, electrical shock (rather than nausea), then no conditional occurs. ...
-The rats seems to have some "built in" prior knowledge telling them that, while temporal correlation between food and nausea can be casual, it unlikely that there would be a causal relationship between food consumption and electrical shocks or between sounds and nausea.
+The rats seems to have some "built in" prior knowledge telling them that, while temporal correlation between food and nausea can be casual, it is unlikely that there would be a causal relationship between food consumption and electrical shocks or between sounds and nausea.
   1. nausea [ˈnôzēə]   pinyin's o
    - a feeling of sickness with an inclination to vomit.
    - Only a few patients experienced postoperative nausea , so any statistical evaluation would be meaningless.